 root@kali:~# hydra -l root -P /usr/share/wordlists/rockyou.txt -t 6 ssh://192.168.1.1 Hydra v7.6 (c)2013 by van Hauser/THC & David Maciejak - for legal purposes only Hydra (http://www.thc.org/thc-hydra) starting at 2014-05-19 07:53:33 [DATA] 6 tasks, 1 server, 1003 login tries (l:1/p:1003), ~167 tries per task [DATA] attacking service ssh on port 22

 Patator was developed as a more flexible alternative to other brute-force tools such as THC Hydra.
-As patator is not as user-friendly as other tools let’s break down the command example.
+As patator is not as user-friendly as some of the other tools, let’s break down the example syntax.

 patator http-fuzz auth-type=basic url=http://example.com >user_pass=admin:FILE0 0=wordlist.txt -x ignore:code=401

 This command interprets into use HTTP Brute-force module to bypass basic authentication at target example.com for the user admin using the entries of wordlist.txt as password candidates, and ignore 401 Unauthorized responses.

 One of the common tools which offer multiple attack modes for effective password recovery.
 It supports CPU and GPU-acceleration which helps to crack hashes in a shorter time.
 The principle of work in most of the password recovery tools is similar - by picking a possible candidate for a password from the predefined wordlist.

 -m - type of hash; -a - attack mode; -o - path for the output file;